sy77777en/video_annotation_folk/labels_markdown/cam_motion/ground_centric_movement/backward/index.md

 - A video where the camera only moves backward (not zooming out) in the scene or moves south in a bird's eye view or north in a worm's eye view, creating a noticeable parallax effect.

-- A tracking shot where the camera only moves backward (not zooming out) relative to the ground plane.
+- A shot where the camera only moves backward (not zooming out) relative to the ground plane.

 </details>